Yuzhen-Lin/template-cs734-lab-01/README.md

 Run `flutter analyze` and `flutter test` now, so you know they are green before you change anything.
 Keep running them as you go.

 **Where new code goes.** A new widget for the feed belongs in `lib/features/feed/`.
 A new screen gets its own folder under `lib/features/`.
 Anything that talks to the server goes in `lib/data/services/` and is reached through the repository.
-Following the shape you inherited is part of the exercise: it is exactly the discipline your project team will need in week one.
+Following the shape you inherited is part of the exercise.

 ## Task 1: a stateless widget, `PortionsPill`

-**About 10 minutes.**

 Right now each card says `Engineering courtyard  -  40 left` as one flat string.
 Replace the count with a small coloured pill that tells you at a glance whether it is worth walking over there.